Getting Started & Installation#

 If you are a user who plans to use the package repeatedly and would like to have version control set-up for different releases downloading and setting up Pycharm is highly recommended.
 One-time installation instructions for Pycharm can be found here

-Once you have Pycharm installed, follow these steps in order to clone the Resolve Repository
+Once you have Pycharm installed, follow these steps in order to clone the RESOLVE Repository

 Step 1: Open Pycharm and in the main menu toggle over to projects and click on Get from VCS